The TUI (botholomew chat)

 - Skills (slash commands) — the

-/<name>commands the popup surfaces. - Architecture — how the TUI, workers, and CLI share one DuckDB.
+/<name>commands the popup surfaces. - Architecture — how the TUI, workers, and CLI share the project directory.

 - Tasks & schedules — what the Tasks and Schedules tabs are actually managing.